walterhiggins/blog/posts/Mindful-Minecraft.md

 It looks like the humanities people have found out about Minecraft...

 > This workshop will investigate the nature of mind as illustrated by
 > Minecraft, its different versions, and content.
-We&#146;ll take a look at how
+We'll take a look at how
 > this game creates a mediated environment for relationship, gives us
 > memes to live by, and points the way toward deeper mindfulness and well-being.
 > -- [Mindful Minecraft][1]